For Financial Aid Purposes

 Pacing (quantitative) standard:

-- Course graded Withdrawal (W), No Credit (NC) will be considered credits attempted but not completed
+- Course graded Withdrawal (W), Extension (EXT), Failure to Withdraw (WF) and /or No Credit (NC) will be considered credits attempted but not completed.

 - Transfer credits accepted from other institutions are not included in pace calculations